briancrink/dotfiles/.bash/readme.md

 ### Exit Status

+**Note:** An exit status of zero indicates success, and a nonzero value indicates failure.

 - type the command
 - type `echo $?` to display the [exit code](exitcode.csv) (0-255; 0 = success,
   1-255 = fail)